kfjahnke/envutil/README.md

 vertical SIMDization for the single-coordinate lookups).
 This is one of the reasons why this process isn't very fast.
-OIIO's method of inspecting the derivatives has the advantage of being perfectly general, and the lookup can decide for each pixel whether it needs to be interpolated or antialiased.
+OIIO's method of inspecting the derivatives has the advantage of being perfectly general, and the lookup can decide for each pixel whether it needs to be interpolated or antialiased - and how much.

 In contrast, using bilinear interpolation (--itp 1) is very fast, but it's not adequate for all situations - especially not if there are large differences in